abacusmodeling/abacus-develop/docs/advanced/elec_properties/charge.md

  ...
 ```

-The first line is a brief description.\
+The first line contains the current ion step.\
 The second line contains NSPIN and Fermi energy.\
 The following 4 lines are the informations of lattice, in order:\
 &emsp;total number of atoms, the coordinate of original point.\